US Judge in Decade-Long Struggle Affirms First Amendment Right to Access ‘On Receipt’

 Out of those appeals came a seminal ruling, referred to as Planet III, handed down in January of last year.
 The key portion of Otero’s key ruling, finding that the right of access attaches on receipt, was upheld.
 The Ninth Circuit then returned the case to the Central District trial court for an amended judgment and a determination of attorney fees.

-In doing so, the appellate panel, led by Judge Kim Wardlaw pointed out that Courthouse News was the prevailing party.
+In doing so, the appellate panel led by Judge Kim Wardlaw pointed out that Courthouse News was the prevailing party.
 “Through this litigation, Courthouse News Service established that a First Amendment right of access to civil complaints at the time of filing exists, and that this right is reviewed under the Press Enterprise II standard,” said the Ninth Circuit’s order.

-On behalf of Courthouse News, Jon Fetterly with the Bryan Cave law firm then proposed an amended judgment that included the portions of Otero’s ruling that were upheld by the Ninth Circuit.
+On behalf of Courthouse News, Jon Fetterly with the Bryan Cave law firm then proposed an amended judgment that included the portions of Otero’s ruling upheld by the Ninth Circuit.

 “In Planet III, the Ninth Circuit settled the law applicable to this case.
 It affirmed the district court’s holding that a First Amendment right of access to civil complaints exists and attaches at the time of filing, and ‘rejected Planet’s contention that the right of access to civil complaints attaches only at the moment they become the subject of some type of judicial action,’” said the motion by Fetterly.